 Pack warm socks and don’t forget a pair of tights.
 The hose can be worn with dresses and skirts but can also be an added layer on extra cold days.
 Make sure your lingerie items work with both your casual and evening wear.

-Your shirts can be made up of long sleeve t-shirts and sweaters, and these items are where you can play with colours.
+The shirts on your winter packing list can be made up of long sleeve t-shirts and sweaters, and these items are where you can play with colours.
 Pick complementary colours that can be worn both with your jeans and your black pants or dress skirts.
 Add in one stylish top and consider a dress for special occasions or business meetings.

 One pair of jeans and one pair of black pants should cover it, mix with a couple of leggings or yoga pants and mix and match with your tops.
 If the leggings or yoga pants are thin, enough you can also use these as thermal underwear on frigid days.